syncfusion-content/javascript-docs/js/Slider/Appearance-and-Styling.md

 # Appearance and Styling

 **Slider** widget looks sleek and enriched with good UI appearance.
 It is included with both metro (flat) theme and gradient theme support.
-Totally twelve inbuilt themes are provided including six flat themes and six gradient themes.
+Totally twelve built-in themes are provided including six flat themes and six gradient themes.
 The themes include three color variations such as “Azure”, “Lime” and “Saffron”.
 The themes supported by the **Slider** widgets are as follows,

 * default-theme
 * flat-azure-dark